Scott Cunningham (economist): Mixtape

+Cunningham's project extends to a newsletter where he publishes a variety of primers and commentaries.
+This also includes his Mixtape with Scott podcast in which he interviews economists about their lives, careers, and work.
+His stated hope is that in the limit, a collective oral history of the last 50 years of the economics profession will emerge.

 Research

 Cunningham's research examines prostitution markets, foster care, abortion, mental health, and drug policy.

 He has found that the accidental legalization of prostitution in Rhode Island between 2003 and 2009 increased the size of that market, but reduced sexual violence against women and the incidence of sexually transmitted diseases.
 He has also found the sudden closure of abortion clinics in Texas in 2013 resulted in a decline in the number of abortions linked to an increase in distances to open clinics.